hackforla/website/CONTRIBUTING.md

    docker-compose up
    ```

-# Working on your first issue and making your first pull request
+# Working on an issue and making a pull request

-## Working on your first issue
+## Working on an issue

 Create a new branch for each issue you work on.
 Doing all your work on topic branches leaves your repository's main branch (named `gh-pages`) unmodified and greatly simplifies keeping your fork in sync with the main project.